Kirishitan: Christian view of Kirishitan history

-Those who participated in the Shimabara Revolt are not considered to be martyrs by the Catholic Church since they took up arms for materialistic reasons.
+Those who participated in the Shimabara Rebellion are not considered to be martyrs by the Catholic Church since they took up arms for materialistic reasons.

-Drawn from the oral histories of Japanese Catholic communities, Shūsaku Endō's novel "Silence" provides detailed accounts of the persecution of Christian communities and the suppression of the Church.
+Drawn from the oral histories of Japanese Catholic communities, Shūsaku Endō's novel Silence provides detailed portrayals of the persecution of Christian communities and the suppression of the Church.
+The novel has two film adaptations, in 1971 and in 2016.